mogliang/Azure-Storage-Analytics-Viewer/README.md

 Azure storage analytics is a very useful feature.
 It can help to isolate and debug Storage related issue.
 However, the metrics and log is not quite readable for users.

 Azure Storage analytics viewer is a powerful tool which can make the analytics data eaiser to fetch and view.
 Features are listed below:
-- Retrive the log data based on given time range and save to Excel format for further mining.
+- Retrive the log data based on given time range and save to Excel format for further analysis.
-- Show the metrics data in chart, so that it can be more readable
+- Plotting the storage metrics.
 - Some simple filter option.

 Binary download link: